 \section{Abstract}

-Consider a subject or unit in a longitudinal biomedical, public health, engineering, economic or social science study which is being monitored over a possibly random duration.
-Over time this unit experiences recurrent events of several types and a longitudinal marker transitions over a discrete state-space.
-In addition, its ``health'' status also transitions over a discrete state-space with at least one absorbing state.
+Consider a subject or unit in a longitudinal biomedical, public health, engineering, economic, or social science study which is being monitored over a possibly random duration.
+Over time this unit experiences competing recurrent events and a longitudinal marker transitions over a discrete state-space.
+In addition, its ``health or performance'' status also transitions over a discrete state-space with some states possibly absorbing states.
 A vector of covariates will also be associated with this unit.
-Of major interest for this unit is the time-to-absorption of its health status process, which could be viewed as the unit's lifetime.
+If there are absorbing states, of interest for this unit is its time-to-absorption of its health status process, which could be viewed as the unit's lifetime.
 Aside from being affected by its covariate vector, there could be associations among the recurrent competing risks processes, the longitudinal marker process, and the health status process in the sense that the time-evolution of each process is associated with the other processes.
 To obtain more realistic models and enhance inferential performance, a joint dynamic stochastic model for these components is proposed and statistical inference methods are developed.
 This joint model, formulated via counting processes and continuous-time Markov chains, has the potential of facilitating `personalized' interventions.
 This could enhance, for example, the implementation and adoption of precision medicine in medical settings.
 Semi-parametric and likelihood-based inferential methods for the model parameters are developed when a sample of these units is available.
 Finite-sample and asymptotic properties of estimators of model parameters, both finite- and infinite-dimensional, are obtained analytically or through simulation studies.
-The developed procedures are illustrated using a real data set.